renderorange/app-toot/README.md

 - `$ENV{HOME}/.config/toot/config.ini`
 - `/etc/toot/config.ini`

-After creating the file, edit and update the values in the `default` accordingly.
+After creating the file, edit and update the values in the `default` section to match the account's oauth credentials.

     [default]
     instance = mastodon.social